Grilling and other noshes on this week's food section round up on SFist.

 Last gossipy items: look for cookbooks from Altman and Falkner, with photography by Frankie Faheny.

-June 22, 2007 in Baghdad by the Bay/San Francisco, Dinner to Die For , Food and Drink, Kitchen Equipment, Share Our Strength | Permalink | Comments (0) | TrackBack (0)
+Posted at 03:37 PM in Dinner to Die For , Food and Drink, Kitchen Equipment, San Francisco, Share Our Strength | Permalink | Comments (0) | TrackBack (0)

 It's finally here!
 The August 2007 issue of Chile Pepper magazine landed in my mail box today.
 You can find my Home from the Salsa Wars piece with pics, along with salsa recipes from SF taquerias.
 It was tough to get 2 of the restaurant owners to give up the recipes.
 I used my flirty ways and would do so again, all for the sake of good food writing.